 Additional Academic Standing Information:

 - Application of the foregoing rules apply regardless of term hours completed.

-- The Assistant Dean of Academic Programs will determine how an in-progress or incomplete grade in a course will be considered in determining a student’s academic standing.
+- The Associate Dean of Academic Programs will determine how an in-progress or incomplete grade in a course will be considered in determining a student’s academic standing.

-- The Assistant Dean of Academic Programs has final authority in decisions regarding academic standing for undergraduate students.
+- The Associate Dean of Academic Programs has final authority in decisions regarding academic standing.

-- A student may appeal their suspension/ineligible to re-enroll by submitting a detailed letter and supporting documents to the Assistant Dean of Academic Programs.
+- A student may appeal their ineligible status by submitting a detailed letter and supporting documents to the Associate Dean of Academic Programs.

-- A student who has been suspended or ineligible to re-enroll may be readmitted only upon the approval of the Assistant Dean of Academic Programs.
-As a condition of readmission, the Assistant Dean may set forth stipulations with regard to minimum standards of academic performance.
-If the student, after being approved for readmission, again becomes suspended or ineligible to re-enroll, the student’s ineligibility is normally considered permanent.
+- A student who is deemed ineligible to re-enroll may be readmitted only upon the approval of the Associate Dean of Academic Programs.
+As a condition of readmission, the Associate Dean may set forth stipulations with regard to minimum standards of academic performance.

-- The Assistant Dean of Academic Programs may, in extenuating circumstances, waive regulations governing eligibility to re-enroll.
+- The Associate Dean of Academic Programs may, in extenuating circumstances, waive regulations governing eligibility to re-enroll.

 Registration Holds (Negative Service Indicators) for Students Not in Good Standing: A student on probation or continued probation will have a hold placed on their myZou account.
 To have this hold removed and make changes to their current term or enroll in a future term, the student will need to meet with an academic advisor in their major.